ktsn/eleventy-plugin-code-demo/README.md

 > Add interactive HTML/CSS/JS code demos to an Eleventy site using Markdown code blocks.

 This plugin is a fork of [Aleksandr Hovhannisyan's eleventy-plugin-code-demo](https://github.com/AleksandrHovhannisyan/eleventy-plugin-code-demo).
-It adds `proprocess` option to support more source code types.
+It adds `proprocess` option to support more source code types, and ESModule support for JS code blocks.

 This plugin adds a paired shortcode to your 11ty site that converts HTML, CSS, and JS Markdown code blocks into an interactive iframe.
 It was inspired by Maciej Mionskowski's idea in the following article: [Building HTML, CSS, and JS code preview using iframe's srcdoc attribute](https://mionskowski.pl/posts/iframe-code-preview/).
 In short, iframes don't need a `src`; you can define their HTML markup inline with the [`HTMLIFrameElement.srcdoc`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/srcdoc) attribute.